MateenCode/PlayList-React/README.md

 ## PlayList-React

-A simple playlist app that demonstrate the use of passing states and props through different components with a live demo data server
+A simple playlist app that demonstrate the use of passing states and props through different components with a live demo data server.

 ## ScreenShot